Aashish1Sood/big-data-UFO-project2/readme.md

-# OCR rcognition, Image Captioning and Object Recognition UFO Sighting Data
+# OCR recognition, Image Captioning and Object Recognition UFO Sighting Data

 In this project we tried to extract features from PDF files(.pdf) and image files(.jpeg/jpg) We chose following three datasets